-- 12.1.
-It is important that the sample is large enough to enable a number of replicate tests to be carried out.[1] - 12.2.
-It is common for a sample to be taken and divided into three approximately equal portions for submission to the laboratory: - one for immediate testing; - the second for confirmation of testing if required; - the third for retention in case of dispute.[1] - 12.3.
-Transport and storage of samples for microbiological testing should be under conditions that maintain the integrity of the sample.
+- 12.1.It is important that the sample is large enough to enable a number of replicate tests to be carried out.[1] - 12.2.It is common for a sample to be taken and divided into three approximately equal portions for submission to the laboratory: - one for immediate testing; - the second for confirmation of testing if required; - the third for retention in case of dispute.[1] - 12.3.
+Samples should be representative of the batches of material from which they are taken.
+All relevant data related to sampling should be recorded.
+[1] - 12.4.Transport and storage of samples for microbiological testing should be under conditions that maintain the integrity of the sample.
 Testing of the samples should be performed as soon as possible after sampling.
-The storage conditions should be monitored and records kept.[4] - 12.4.
-A standard test request form should be filled out and should accompany each sample submitted to the laboratory.
-The test request form should provide the following information: - a) the name of the institution or inspector that supplied the sample; - b) the source of the material; - c) a full description of the medicine, including its composition, and brand name; - d) dosage form and concentration or strength, the manufacturer, the batch number and the marketing authorization number; - e) the size of the sample; - f) the reason for requesting the analysis; - g) the date on which the sample was collected; - h) the expiry date (for pharmaceutical products) or retest date (for APIs and pharmaceutical excipients); - i) the standards / specifications to be used for testing; - j) the required storage conditions; - k) condition of the sample on receipt;
+The storage conditions should be monitored and records kept.
+The responsibility for transport, storage between sampling and arrival to the testing laboratory should be clearly documented.
+[4] - 12.5.A standard test request form should be filled out and should accompany each sample submitted to the laboratory.
+The test request form should provide the following information: [1][4] - a) The name of the institution or inspector that supplied the sample; - b) The source of the material: - c) A full description of the medicine, including its composition, and brand name; - d) Dosage form and concentration or strength, the manufacturer, the batch number and the marketing authorization number; - e) The size of the sample; - f) The reason for requesting the analysis; - g) The date on which the sample was collected; - h) The expiry date (for pharmaceutical products) or retest date (for APIs and pharmaceutical excipients); - i) The standards / specifications to be used for testing;

-- characteristics of the sampling operation (sampling date / sampling condition).[1][4] - 12.5.
-All newly delivered samples and accompanying documents should be assigned a registration number.
-Separate registration numbers should be assigned to requests referring to two or more medicines, different dosage forms, or different batches of the same medicine or different sources of the same batch.[1] - 12.6.
-A label bearing the registration number should be affixed to each container of the sample.[1] - 12.7.
-A register should be kept, which may be a record book, in which the following information is recorded: - The registration number of the sample; - The date of receipt.[1] - 12.8.
-The sample received should be visually inspected by laboratory staff to ensure that the labelling conforms to the information contained in the test request.
+- j) The required storage conditions; - k) Condition of the sample on receipt; - 1) Characteristics of the sampling operation (sampling date / sampling condition). - 12.6.All newly delivered samples and accompanying documents should be assigned a registration number.
+Separate registration numbers should be assigned to requests referring to two or more medicines, different dosage forms, or different batches of the same medicine or different sources of the same batch.[1] - 12.7.A label bearing the registration number should be affixed to each container of the sample.[1] - 12.8.A register should be kept, which may be a record book, in which the following information is recorded: [1] - The registration number of the sample; - The date of receipt. - 12.9.The sample received should be visually inspected by laboratory staff to ensure that the labelling conforms with the information contained in the test request.
 The findings should be recorded, dated and signed.
 If discrepancies are found, or if the sample is obviously damaged, this fact should be recorded without delay on the test request form.
-Any queries should be immediately referred back to the provider of the sample.[1] - 12.9.
-The sample prior to testing, the retained sample and any portions of the sample remaining after performance of all the required tests should be stored safely, taking into account the storage conditions specified for the sample.[1] - 12.10.
+Any queries should be immediately referred back to the provider of the sample.[1] - 12.10.
+The sample prior to testing, the retained sample and any portions of the sample remaining after performance of all the required tests should be stored safely, taking into account the storage conditions specified for the sample.
+[1] - 12.11.
 There should be a written procedure for the retention and disposal of samples.
 If sample integrity can be maintained it may be appropriate that samples are stored until the test results are obtained.
-Laboratory sample portions that are known to be contaminated should be decontaminated prior to being discarded.[4]
+Laboratory sample portions that are known to be contaminated should be decontaminated prior to being discarded.
+[4]